 A great deal of unnecessary anxiety is being generated by uneducated people who peddle junk science and superstition.
 Local councillors have submitted because they do not know the subject well enough to stand up to them, or even how to get sound advice.
 Activists are not experts.
 Indeed, what I find most striking about these activists is their astounding level of ignorance.

 France has also suffered from the propagation of ignorance.
 An article in The Times from July 202 was headed 25France’s ‘electro-sensibles’ tell Macron to pause 5G over health risks.
 The term “electro-sensibles” would be better replaced by “electro-idiots”.
 This seems to have been led by mayors from around the country who belong to the Green Party.
-The Green Party is an extreme left wing organisation that makes no attempt to understand science.
 Compared with much of Europe, we are fortunate in the UK to have so few of these people in public office.
 The article said that about 50 masts for 5G have been destroyed or damaged by suspected far-left activists and anarchists, two of whom were jailed that week.
 Some of the hostility is fed by conspiracy theories linking 5G and coronavirus, but serious opposition, or at least caution, is coming from a coalition of left Greens, health campaigners, and even members of the government. Éric Bothorel, an MP with La République en Marche, the president’s centrist party, said he despaired at the way France let itself become bogged down by conspiracy theories when the science was clear.

 Then I examined the section called “research studies into electrical sensitivities”.
 When I checked this, it gave a list of 40 papers (not thousands), most with links via PubMed.
 This may seem impressive but just being linked to PubMed is not a guarantee of quality for either the journal or the papers that it publishes.
 They are not necessarily reputable, properly peer reviewed journals.
 As seen earlier, the WHO systematic review had to discard most papers about mobile phone masts because of poor quality.
 Often poor quality is very difficult to discern from reading a paper and usually it is impossible from an abstract.